generik0/Smooth.IoC.Dapper.Repository.UnitOfWork/README.md

 I use Dapper and Dapper.FastCRUD for my sql work.
 Dapper is a micro ORM data does only what you ask of it through queries.
 [Dapper](https://github.com/StackExchange/dapper-dot-net)
 There is an extension to Dapper called Dapper.FastCRUD.
 This adds ORM and fluent sql to dapper.
 [Dapper.FastCRUD](https://github.com/MoonStorm/Dapper.FastCRUD).

-The drawback with Dapper.FastCRUD is it may fail if you don't give it the SqlDialect.
+The drawback with Dapper.FastCRUD is it may fail if you don't give it the wrong SqlDialect.

-So i have extended FastDappers IDbConnection extensions.
-I.e. ISession and IUnitOfWork are extended, so if the session or uow run a dapper query they set the dialogue if needed.
+So i have extended FastDappers IDbConnection extensions so the projects own ISession and IUnitOfWork are extended.
+Then is a FastCRUD methed os called on an ISession or IUnitOfWork the package insures that the dialogue is set correct, if needed.
 This means that your Entity can only be used for one database type.
-So if you want your entity to spand across more than one database, you need to make a entity abstraction class and create children of the extension.
-Also use the RepositoryBase to extend from bypassing the Repository abstraction.
+* If you want your entity to spand across more than one database, you can use the RepositoryBase to extend from bypassing the Repository abstraction.

 ### Session and ISession